 Raised in Southeast Washington, D.C., Rodney Stotts has achieved the highest level of master falconer.
-Stotts is an educator and the founder and director of a successful educational nonprofit called Rodney’s Raptors.
+Stotts is an educator and the founder and director of Rodney’s Raptors.
 When he’s not on the sanctuary property located in Laurel, Maryland, Rodney lives on seven acres in Charlotte Court House, Virginia, where he is working to turn the property into a haven for underprivileged youth and anyone who is interested in learning about falconry, wildlife, and conservation.
 The finished project will be called Dippy’s Dream, after Rodney’s deceased mother.
 His work has been featured National Geographic, NPR, and other national outlets.
 He is the subject of the documentary The Falconer.